ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The maximum number of instances that can be used for this application.
 This value is *optional*.
 The default value is <code>10</code>.
 </dd>
 <dt>`--memory`, `-m`</dt>
 <dd>The amount of memory set for the instance of the application.
 Use `M` for megabytes or `G` for gigabytes.
-For valid values, see [Determining memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
+For valid values, see [Supported memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
 This value is *optional*.
 The default value is <code>4G</code>.
 </dd>
 <dt>`--min-scale`, `--min`, `--minscale`</dt>
 <dd>The minimum number of instances that can be used for this application.
 This option is useful to ensure that no instances are running when not needed.
 This value is *optional*.
 The default value is <code>0</code>.